almostearthling/when-command-docs/description.rst

-  * *Application Clock Tick Time*: represents the tick frequency of the application clock, sort of a heartbeat, each tick verifies whether or not a condition has to be checked; this option is called ``tick seconds`` in the configuration file
+  * *Application Clock Tick Time*: represents the tick frequency of the application clock, sort of a heartbeat, each tick verifies whether or not a condition has to be checked and detects if conditions that depend on external events have been already enqueued and are ready to trigger tasks;
+    this option is called ``tick seconds`` in the configuration file
   * *Condition Check Skip Time*: conditions that require some "effort" (mainly the ones that depend on an external command) will skip this amount of seconds from previous check to perform an actual test, should be at least